barrault01/my_fastlane_lanes/README.md

 #### Manage your cocoapods repositories

 - `install_private_repo`: Install you private pods repository on your mac or on the CI
-- `publish_pod`: Publish a new version of you pod automaticaly
+- `publish_pod`: Publish a new version of you pod automatically
-- `tag_and_pod`: Publish a new version of you pod automaticaly after creating a new tag based on the project version number
+- `tag_and_pod`: Publish a new version of you pod automatically after creating a new tag based on the project version number
 - `lint_pod`: Lint the .podspec

 #### Test and build your iOS apps